alex-mcgovern/react-pokedex/README.md

 - [x] Build a Pokemon detail view, probably with a modal or drawer (I found time)
 - [ ] Add filtering to the table view
-- [ ] Round out mobile styling, and add a mobile menu
+- [ ] Round out styling — particularly on smaller screens, and add a mobile menu